 The second day of the trial of the city of Clinton versus attorney Michael Walker and his firm Hopkins and Huebner started Tuesday morning with the city, through Chicago law firm Hannafan and Hannafan,

 delivering an opening statement that explained to the jury why the city should be awarded $4.67 million.

-The city claims Walker's negligence in a 2008 emergency medical services case resulted in the city reaching a $4.5 million settlement with whistleblower Timothy Schultheis and the U.S. Department of Justice in 2010.
+The city is suing Walker and his law firm Hopkins and Huebner, which represented the city in the emergency medical services case that resulted in the city settling with whistleblower Timothy Schultheis and the U.S. Department of Justice for $4.5 million in 2010.

 Walker’s firm was retained to represent the city’s interests in 2009 after Schultheis filed a complaint under the Federal False Claims Act that emergency medical calls handled by city ambulances were being improperly coded.
 By coding even routine calls as emergency calls, known as ALS calls, Schultheis claimed the city was able to receive higher reimbursement rates from Medicare and Medicaid.
 The city wants to recoup the costs of the settlement along with Walker's attorney fees and money paid to EMS expert Douglas Wolfberg, who the city hired for the EMS case.